ISU Judging System

 Steps

-• Step sequence fully utilizing the ice surface.
+One step sequence fully utilizing the ice surface.

 Free Skating